RainbowMiner/RainbowMiner/README.md

         "Penalty": 0
     }

-The line "BTC": "$Wallet" defines the payout wallet address. $Wallet uses the value in your config.txt If you want to change it to LTC, for example, you have to change this line like this:
+The line "BTC": "$Wallet" defines the payout wallet address. $Wallet uses the value in your config.txt, $<CURRENCY> uses the value, defined for the corresponding currency in coins.config.txt
+If you want to change it to LTC, for example, you have to change this line like this:

     "Zpool": {